6 Heroic Russian Learning Video Resources to Rescue You

 Master Russian is a free online resource that offers access to helpful materials like podcasts, grammar lessons, vocabulary lists, quizzes and so much more.
 Among Master Russian’s many offerings is a collection of learning videos.

 There are over 70 videos in total.
 The content of these videos varies tremendously.
-There are videos of native speakers, vocabulary videos, music videos and even a video of Vladimir Putin telling a joke (you know you want to hear it!).
+There are videos of native speakers, vocabulary videos, music videos and much more.
 Given the diverse material, there are appropriate videos for any level of language learner.

 So when you need an ally in your learning journey, check out these incredible resources for learning videos!